ShadNygren/RAG-Demo-Azure-Static-Web-App/README.md

 The question.html page provides a basic Question and Answer capability using the information stored in the RAG database and the OpenAI gpt-4o LLM model.

-This demo includes prompt to prevent answering questions about objectionable content and content otherwise not related to Disney.
+This demo includes prompt engineering and LLM alignment designed to prevent answering questions about objectionable content and content otherwise not related to Disney.